 You'll also have to make sure that you have enough cash available in your account to buy these 100 shares.
 If you don't, your broker can force you to sell your position in other holdings to finance the cost of buying these shares.

-One negative aspect of selling options is that, unless you own the shares, you will not be able to participate in the upside gains of the underlying stock.
+One negative aspect of selling options is that, unless you own the shares, you will not be able to participate in the upside gains, or capital appreciation, of the underlying stock.